 News Associates boasts a wide network of award-winning alumni, who are working in a range of media.
-You'll find them breaking stories on Sky News, on the front pages of our national and regional press, creating sharable and viral content on websites like BuzzFeed, Vice and the Huffington Post, covering New York fashion week, interviewing showbiz stars at the Oscars, in the press box at Premier League grounds and sports events around the world and so much more.
+You'll find them breaking stories on Sky News, on the front pages of our national and regional press, creating shareable and viral content on websites like BuzzFeed, Vice and HuffPost, covering New York fashion week, interviewing showbiz stars at the Oscars, in the press box at Premier League grounds and sports events around the world and so much more.